fluid-project/infusion-docs/Builder.md

 _**NOTE:** You must provide at least one of_

-* the `auxiliarySchema option`, or
+* the `auxiliarySchema` option, or
 * a `gradeName` indicating an auxiliary schema.

-If you provide both, they will be merged (with the auxiliarySchema overriding anything in the grade schema), but you must provide at least one.
+If you provide both, they will be merged (with the `auxiliarySchema` overriding anything in the grade schema), but you must provide at least one.

 ## Usage ##